 To share floating-point IP resources, on the HDL Code Generation > Target and Optimizations > Resource Sharing tab, make sure that Floating-point IPs is enabled.
 The number of floating-point IP blocks that get shared depends on the SharingFactor that you specify on the subsystem.

 Click Apply.
-You can now generate HDL code from the Simulink model (see HDL Code Generation from a Simulink Model).
+You can now generate HDL code from the Simulink model (see Generate HDL Code from Simulink Model).

 To generate HDL code from the command line, you can use the